haumeamagma/NBCU01/exercises/ex1/ex12/README.md

-# Exercise 1.2 - Copy the integration flow template
+# Exercise 1.2 - Copy the welcome email integration flow template

 We have prepared an integration flow that you can use as template to send out the welcome email.